joakimmj/md-tangle/README.md

 ~~~~
 ```

-By adding installing `md-tangle` with `pip`, one could simply produce files from this file by
+By installing `md-tangle` with `pip`, one could simply produce files from this file by executing:
-executing:

 ```bash
 $ md-tangle -v HelloWorld.md